utdata/rwd-mastery-assignments/census-median-income/rubric-wb.md

 - Rename the new tab "UpOrDownCount".
 - Use a Group step on the UpOrDown column and **Count** the rows.

-Now you know how many columns gained or lost in median household income: All but three of the states largest 54 counties saw some increase in the median household income from 2017-18.
+Now you know how many columns gained or lost in median household income: All but three of Texas' largest 54 counties saw some increase in the median household income from 2018-19.

 ## Checking margins of error